barryw/bjr/sdks/ruby/docs/JobsApi.md

   succeeded: true, # Boolean | Search on whether a job's last run was successful or not.
   running: true, # Boolean | Search on whether a job is currently running or not.
   name: 'name_example', # String | Search on a job's name.
+  search_timezone: 'search_timezone_example', # String | Search for jobs in a timezone.
+  command: 'command_example', # String | Search for jobs by the command that they execute.
   timezone: 'timezone_example', # String |
   per_page: 56, # Integer |
   page: 56 # Integer |